cosmos/cosmos-sdk/x/upgrade/spec/01_concepts.md

 ## Plan

 The `x/upgrade` module defines a `Plan` type in which a live upgrade is scheduled to occur.
-A `Plan` can be schedule at a specific block height or time, but not both.
+A `Plan` can be scheduled at a specific block height or time, but not both.
 A `Plan` is created once the release candidate along with an appropriate upgrade `Handler` (see below) where the `Name` of a `Plan` corresponds to a specific `Handler`.
 Typically, a `Plan` is created through a governance proposal